 If you’re one of the 7.5 million Americans with a long-term care insurance policy, you know you’ve already secured coverage for care in case you need help performing at least two activities of daily living (ADLs) without help.

 As you consider the next phase of your retirement, though, you’re likely considering what you want your life to look like; for many, ensuring access to care is important, but it’s only a small piece of the pie.

-Senior living options like Continuing Care Retirement Communities (or CCRCs, also known as Life Plan Communities) offer access to high-quality care, too — but integrated into a holistic package: Low-maintenance living, a community of contemporaries, and opportunities to stay mentally and physically active.
+Senior living options like Continuing Care Retirement Communities (or CCRCs, also known as Life Plan Communities) offer access to high-quality care, too, along with low-maintenance living, a community of contemporaries, and opportunities to stay mentally and physically active.

 So, do you really need long-term care insurance if you’re exploring a move to a CCRC?
 And do you need the services of a CCRC if you’ve already got long-term care insurance coverage?

 Unless you have a crystal ball, there’s no telling what the future holds in terms of your care needs or the costs you’ll encounter.
 If you do need care, a long-term care policy can provide financial benefits up to a point.

 Every insurance policy has coverage limits: daily and monthly limits as well as lifetime benefits caps.
 Plus, all policies are time limited.
 Be aware of both those limits as you make plans for future care.

 A CCRC, on the other hand, offers residents lifetime access to future care at more predictable rates or even with little to no increase in your monthly fees.

 Long-term care insurance and your CCRC contract can work well together.
 Ask both your insurance carrier and any Life Plan Communities you’re considering about how your coverage will align with on-site care (and any associated costs).